franzbu/EnhancedSpaces.spoon/README.md

     'w', -- send active window to right mSpace and switch there; default: 'w' },

   --  ______________ modifications to EnhancedSpaces above this line ______________
 })
 ```

-The order of the modifications is entirely up to you.
+The order in which you add the potential modifications discussed below is entirely up to you.

 ### Switch Directly to Any mSpace
 For switching directly to any mSpace, press the Option key (`alt`) and the key for your mSpace, for example, `3`.